Counseling Services

 Consultation

-There may be a time when you become concerned about the mental health of an SSU student and would like guidance about how best to communicate or cope with your concern.
-Consultation with a CAPS clinician is available to students, staff, faculty, family and friends.
+There may be a time when you become concerned about the mental health of an SSU student and would like guidance about how best to communicate or cope with your concerns.
+Consultation with a CAPS clinician is available to students, staff, faculty, family, and friends.
 You may also report your concern to the CARE Team.

 Trainings, Workshops and Outreach